ErickBraganca/javascript-training-exercises/2-Intermediate-Level/3-extract-table-extension/docs/README.md

 ## 📢 Warning
 <span>
 This is not a project, it's just a study of the features needed to create an extension that interacts with a web page.
-In the document folder there is an html table to test the concept.
+In the document folder there is an HTML table to test the concept.
 </span>

 ## 📜 Motivation